TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 $f(m)$ models the information that the adversary wants to find out.

-Basically we just have to show that the chance (or the probability) that
+Basically we just have to show that the chance (or the probability) that the adversary can find out f(m) using $c$ and $h(m)$ is the same as if the adversary had only $h(m)$, basically giving us the fact that the cipher-text did not provide any additional information.